U.S. Patents Covering Solutions for the MRI Environment

 U.S. Patents Covering Personalized Monitoring of Arterial Blood Pressure, Electrocardiogram, and Other Health Data

 - Evaluating Arterial Pressure, Vasomotor Activity and Their Response to Diagnostic Tests.
-No 9,801,607.
-A method and device for nonobtrusive (or wearable), cuff-free evaluation of arterial pressure and other cardiovascular parameters.
+A continuation in part of the patent below: a method and device for nonobtrusive (or wearable), cuff-free evaluation of arterial pressure and other cardiovascular parameters.

 Other pending patent applications are not yet published.